 Did you know that lentils don’t require any soaking?

-- Rinse your lentils with running fresh water in order to remove any impurities.
+- Rinse your lentils with running fresh water to remove any impurities.

 - Simmer one cup of whole lentils in three cups of water for about 15-20 minutes and 5-7 minutes for split lentils.